History of printing in East Asia

-Printing in East Asia originated from the Han dynasty (220 BCE – 206 CE) in China, evolving from ink rubbings made on paper or cloth from texts on stone tables used during the Han.
-Printing is considered one of the Four Great Inventions of China that spread throughout the world.
-A specific type of printing called mechanical woodblock printing on paper started in China during the Tang dynasty before the 8th century CE.
-The use of woodblock printing spread throughout Asia, and the idea of printing perhaps spread to Europe, where German publisher and inventor Johannes Gutenberg improved on the design with the introduction of the mechanical press in the mid-15th century.
+Printing in East Asia originated in China, evolving from ink rubbings made on paper or cloth from texts on stone tablets, used during the sixth century.
+A type of printing called mechanical woodblock printing on paper started in China during the 7th century in the Tang dynasty.
+The practice of woodblock printing soon spread throughout East Asia.
 As recorded in 1088 by Shen Kuo in his Dream Pool Essays, the Chinese artisan Bi Sheng invented an early form of movable type using clay and wood pieces arranged and organized for written Chinese characters.
-The use of metal movable type was known in Korea by the 13th century during the Goryeo period.
-In Korea the first movable types date from 1239/1240.
-A further discovery was made in 2009, and here the types were dated to the year 1377.
+The earliest printed paper money with movable metal type to print the identifying code of the money was made in 1161 during the Song dynasty.
+In 1193, a book documented instructions on how to use the copper movable type.
+The use of metal movable type spread to Korea by the 13th century during the Goryeo period, with the world's oldest surviving printed book using moveable metal type being from 1377 in Korea.

 From the 17th century to the 19th century in Japan, woodblock prints called ukiyo-e were mass-produced, which influenced European Japonisme and the Impressionists.
-The European-style printing press became known in East Asia by the 16th century but was not adopted.
-Centuries later, mechanical printing presses combining some European influences were adopted, but then replaced with newer laser printing systems designed in the 20th and 21st centuries.
+The printing press became known in East Asia by the 16th century but was not adopted.
+Centuries later, mechanical printing presses combining some European influences were adopted, but then was replaced with newer laser printing systems designed in the 20th and 21st centuries.

 Woodblock printing

-Woodblock printing started in China in 593 CE.
 Traditionally, there have been two main printing techniques in East Asia: woodblock printing (xylography) and moveable type printing.
 In the woodblock technique, ink is applied to letters carved upon a wooden board, which is then pressed onto paper.
 With moveable type, the board is assembled using different lettertypes, according to the page being printed.
 Wooden printing was used in the East from the 8th century onwards, and moveable metal type came into use during the 12th century.